Hypnosis & Hypnotherapy

 Within a few years I was ordained and in public ministry in Seattle.
 I soon started working for the denomination regionally.
 Then, in an exciting opportunity, I was invited to be the executive minister over continental Europe and Eurasia.
 It was an amazing adventure.
 One that was cut short by an abusive coworker who had the protection of the chain of command.
 Within two years I went from being the best minister I had ever been to a husk of a person - suffering a nervous breakdown, devastating loss of sense of self worth, and desperate to escape.
 I left that position, losing our home, career, and new friends in the process, and returned to Seattle a broken person.

 One beautiful thing that came out of that time was our first daughter.
-Then two years later, twin girls.
+Then two years later, twins.
 They are angels (most of the time) and really lovely little persons.

 But to be honest, those years were very dark and difficult.
 With three kids under three, we didn't have time for friends and our families were not in the area.
 We didn't have much support, and my wife was working to support the family in a demanding job.
 I was in no emotional state to do much but survive.
 Living in Seattle is expensive, even when you choose a very small house and turn the front yard into a microfarm.
 Three kids, a mortgage, car insuance and the rest... we decided the stress and debt were not worth the unhappiness and exhaustion.
 We sold our home and planned to live off-the-grid on some property out in the woods.

-By this time I was working again for the church locally - working with congregations, individuals and clusters of congregations to discern objectives and how to meet them.
-I was tasked with member and priesthood education, and social justice.
-It was a tailor-made position for me, and I am eternally grateful for it.
+By this time I was working again for our church locally - working with congregations, individuals and clusters of congregations to discern objectives and how to meet them.
+I was tasked with member education, and social justice.
+It was a tailor-made position for me, and I am profoundly grateful for it.